 A Quick Vocab Sesh

-Before we compare Fes vs. Marrakesh, below are a couple of must-know vocabulary words so I don’t lose you with Moroccan lingo.
+Before we compare Fes vs. Marrakesh, below are a couple of must-know vocabulary words so that I don’t lose you with Moroccan lingo.

 Medina: The word for “town” in Arabic.
 In Morocco, “medina” refers to the historical quarter of an Arab city, usually surrounded by walls.